free5gc/free5gc.github.io/docs/blog/20241224/index.md

 [@andy89923](https://github.com/andy89923) found a reproducible kernel panic issue.
 Follow the actions below can always produce the kernel panic:

 - Create online charging PDU Session
 - Ping the Data Network (should match the ip filter of the charging configuration)

-Please note that, the case of kernel panic will only happens if the version of gtp5g greater than v0.8.x.
+Please also note that, the case of kernel panic will only happens if the version of gtp5g greater than v0.8.x.

 ### Figure out the problem